 7.2 You are responsible for returning the Goods via your own carrier to us and any costs associated with this.

-7.5 If our warranty at clause 13 has been provided to you in respect of any Goods and those Goods are found to be faulty, we will either replace the Goods or refund to you the cost of the Goods in full.
+7.5.
+If our warranty at clause 13 has been provided to you in respect of any Goods and those Goods are found to be faulty, we will either replace the Goods or refund to you the cost of the Goods in full.
 You are required to send a debit note detailing why the Goods are to be returned to our Customer Services Department.
 On receipt of a debit note, our Customer Services Department will send a returns note to you via email or fax as authorisation to proceed.
 We reserve the right to refuse to replace the Goods or refund to you the cost of the Goods in full if the Goods are found not (in our reasonable and proper opinion) to be faulty on inspection by us when we receive them.
 Goods that are subsequently found to be in good working order will be notified to you as such and can be collected from our premises or returned at your cost.
 Goods held by us will be held for a period of no more than 28 days by which time if they have not been collected will be deemed as unwanted and destroyed/recycled accordingly by ourselves without credit.

 We do not deliver to addresses outside the UK and the Republic of Ireland, unless by special arrangement.